 Bohunka: Yes, I do.
-It would be quite hard to find someone who would be willing to travel with me for a few months, film and not get paid.
+It would be quite hard to find someone who would be willing to travel with me for a few months, film, and not get paid.

 The short introduction to each video I usually film with a tripod.
 Sometimes I ask someone local standing by to shoot it for me.
 It is great fun for both of us!

-Of course, the quality of the videos would be much better if it is filmed by more people or at least using more cameras.
+Of course, the quality of the videos would be much better if it is filmed by more people or at least used more cameras.
 But then the locals would feel more pressure and will consider it a much more “serious” thing than it is and they wouldn’t behave naturally compared to when I film them on my own with a camera that actually looks nearly like a toy for them (Sony Cybershot RX 100).

 BT: How do you meet the people you film?

 Bohunka: I usually meet them by a pure chance.
 Sometimes I meet them when I am looking for accommodation and stay with them.
 Sometimes I just start talking to them while walking and exploring and get an invitation for a cup of tea or lunch.
 Sometimes I become friends with the chef in a traditional restaurant I go to for food.

 Locals, especially in Southeast Asia, are very friendly and hospitable, so it is easy.
 I guess I would have a much harder job doing the same in Europe, ha ha.
 But maybe I am wrong.
 I will definitely try one day.